sedovalx/cassandra-service-generator/README.md

 ```

 After successful compilation there are generated services in the target/generated-sources/annotation/your_entity_package/
 folder.
 By default an accessor, a mapper, a service and the accessor's java8 adapter are produced.
-Don't forget annotate
+Don't forget to annotate
 your table class with @Table.

 ### Accessor

-There are very limited amount of WHERE clauses for the SELECT statement available for any C*-table.
+There are very limited amount of WHERE clauses for the SELECT statement available for any Cassandra-table.
 This amount equals
 to clustering keys count plus one.
 The generated accessor contains all of them as overloading of method with "get" name.
 Overloads have different number of parameters, each parameter corresponds to one of the **primary** key parts as they
 are specified in the table class.
 Both sync and async versions of methods are generated, async version has name "getAsync".